 I came across this cooking method in a cookbook I’ve had forever and a day – Slow Cookers For Dummies.
 It’s a bit different than most of the slow cooker wing recipes I’ve seen out there and it results in incredibly tender, melt-in-your-mouth chicken.
 The Asian-inspired sauce is sticky, sweet, with a touch of heat and makes these wings irresistible.

-Transfer 3 packages or approximately 4 to 4-1/2 pounds of wings to a big bowl and season them liberally with salt and fresh ground pepper.
+Transfer the party wings to a big bowl and season them liberally with salt and fresh ground pepper.
 Mix them up to distribute the seasoning.

 Place a rack on a rimmed baking sheet and coat it generously with non-stick cooking spray.
 I used metal cooling racks but you could also use the top portion of your broiler pan.
 You’ll need to spread these out on a couple of baking sheets.
 Pop them under your broiler for about 6 minutes, or till nicely browned on one side.
 Flip them over and let them go another 5 to 6 minutes.